rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 series and subseries do not appear in this position in the source, transpose them as needed and provide details of the transposition in a note.
 (Parlour library.
 Shilling series)
 6H2.
-If a phrase such as “new series,” “second series,” etc., appears with an unnumbered series, transcribe the phrase as a subseries title.
+If a phrase such as "new series," "second series," etc., appears with an unnumbered series, transcribe the phrase as a subseries title.
 If the phrase appears with a numbered series, transcribe the phrase as part of the numbering of the series.